Mehreen Faruqi: State politics

 Faruqi resigned her position in the parliament after giving her farewell speech on 14 August 2018.

 Federal politics

 On 25 November 2017, Faruqi defeated incumbent New South Wales Greens Senator Lee Rhiannon in a pre-selection contest for the first spot on the NSW Greens Senate ballot at the 2019 federal election.
 Rhiannon resigned her Senate position on 15 August 2018 and on the same day Faruqi was appointed to fill the vacant seat by a joint sitting of the New South Wales Parliament.
 She was sworn in on 20 August 2018, becoming the first female Muslim senator in Australian history.

 Faruqi was re-elected in the 2019 federal election, securing 8.7% of the state's vote, with a swing of 1.32 points in her favour.

+Faruqi has been a prominent critic of Section 44 of the Australian Constitution, which requires federal parliamentary candidates to renounce any foreign citizenship.
+She has spoken about the emotional difficulty of giving up her Pakistani citizenship to stand for Parliament, describing it as "severing off connections from my history," and has argued that such requirements restrict diversity in Australian politics.

+In Parliament, Faruqi has been a noted critic of horse racing and greyhound racing in Australia.
+In 2021, Faruqi released a Horse Racing Transition Plan on Twitter, and in 2023 proposed repurposing 'racetracks for green spaces and community facilities'.
+Faruqi has been widely criticised by figures within the racing industry for her opposition to horse and greyhound racing.

 Following the 2022 federal election, Faruqi was elected as the Deputy Leader of the Australian Greens.